-In this guide we examine what to look for when selecting a soft mattress, and give our top 3 recommendations for best soft mattress.
+In this guide we examine what to look for when selecting a soft mattress, and give our top 3 recommendations for best soft models.

 Your bed should be your haven – a sanctuary.
-You deserve a mattress that can provide you a cool and relaxed sleep.
+You deserve a model that can provide you a cool and relaxed sleep.
 Don’t resign yourself to sleeping in an uncomfortable bed.
-The quality of your sleep affects how you well you feel and function on a day-to-day basis, so having comfortable bedding is very important.
+The quality of your sleep affects how you well you feel and function on a day-to-day basis, so having comfortable and high quality bedding is very important.

-This guide will outline what to look for when selecting a mattress that sleeps cool, and our top picks for best cooling mattress.
+This guide will outline what to look for when selecting a mattress that sleeps cool, and our top picks for best cooling model.

-With so many mattress options available on the market today, you might find it overwhelming to find the perfect one.
+With so many options available on the market today, you might find it overwhelming to find the perfect one.
 The problem might be that you do not fit into just one category.
-At times like this, you probably should start searching for a hybrid mattress.
+At times like this, you probably should start searching for a hybrid model.

-A hybrid mattress is one that is made up of a combination of materials, most commonly these days – a combination of innerspring coils and foam and / or latex.
-These mattresses were designed to provide the benefits of both foam or latex mattresses and innerspring coil mattresses to meet the need of sleepers who want the features of of the various materials in the same mattress.
+A hybrid model is one that is made up of a combination of materials, most commonly these days – a combination of innerspring pocketed coils and foam and / or latex.
+These models were designed to provide the benefits of both foam or latex mattresses and innerspring mattresses to meet the need of sleepers who want the features of of the various materials in the same model.

-In this guide we go over the different types of hybrid mattress, along with our top picks for best hybrid mattresses.
+In this guide we go over the different types of hybrids, along with our top picks for best hybrid mattresses.

 The many choices of memory foam mattresses in the market today leaves many people confused on what choice to make when purchasing this type of mattress.